 Existing patients with complex care needs

-Referrals are accepted up to a child’s 18th birthday (patients are usually transitioned to adult services by this time).
+Referrals are accepted up to a child’s 18th birthday.

 The service is available to children living in Queensland and northern New South Wales.

 Do I need a referral?

 You will need a formal referral to access this service.